Sizzler Cheese Toast – a restaurant icon

 Sizzler was a place for everyone.
 And it welcomed everyone.
 Young and old.
 For birthdays, graduations, school functions, club gatherings and even weddings.
 It was a place where kids could be adults – serving themselves, making their own decisions, their own choices.
 And adults could be kids – soft serve with 100’s & 1000’s.

 Sizzler was inter-generational.
 People came to Sizzler as kids – enjoying the freedoms it provided.
-And then when grown up, their brought their kids.
+And then when grown up, they brought their own kids.
 It is full of memories and joyous times.

 Whenever you mentioned Sizzler to someone, even to people who had not been for many years, they always remembered two things – the famous Salad Bar and Sizzler’s special Cheese Toast.